-Joanne Jessop joined Multicap, a high needs disability service provider, as Chief Executive Officer in 2006 and has significant leadership and senior management experience within the healthcare and human services sectors both internationally and within Australia.
+Joanne Jessop joined Multicap, a high needs disability service provider, as Chief Executive Officer in 2006 and has significant leadership and senior management experience within the health care and human services sectors both internationally and within Australia.
 Ms Jessop has an Executive Master of Business Administration from the University of Queensland, is a graduate of the Australian Institute of Company Directors and a Fellow of the Australian Institute of Management.
 She is an alumni of the Social Leadership Australia program, and was an inaugural member of the Queensland Independent Remuneration Tribunal.
-Ms Jessop has been a member of the NDS Queensland State Committee since 2007 and has held the role of State Chair since 2015.
+Ms Jessop has been a member of the National Disability Services Queensland State Committee since 2007 and has held the role of State Chair since 2015.
 Ms Jessop is a member of the National Disability Services Board and a member of the NDS National Governance Committee.
 She is a current member of the Queensland Transition Advisory Group advising the Minister on the Queensland transition into the National Disability Insurance Scheme (NDIS).

 Dr John Kastrissios

 Dr John Kastrissios is a General Practitioner principal in a group general practice.
-John is a graduate of the Australian Institute of Company Directors with skills and experience in effective governance, health policy development and clinical leadership.
-John is a Board Director of the Metro South Hospital and Health Service.
+Dr Kastrissios is a graduate of the Australian Institute of Company Directors with skills and experience in effective governance, health policy development and clinical leadership.
+Dr Kastrissios is a Board Director of the Metro South Hospital and Health Service.